Iran to Enrich Uranium Beyond Nuclear Deal Limits -- 3rd Update | MarketScreener

 By Sune Engel Rasmussen in Beirut, Laurence Norman in Brussels and Aresu Eqbali in Tehran

-Iran said it would begin enriching uranium beyond limits set in a 2015 nuclear deal, marking the second intentional violation of the multiparty deal and putting it at risk of complete collapse.
+Iran said it would begin enriching uranium beyond limits set in a 2015 nuclear deal, marking the second intentional violation in a week and putting the multiparty accord at risk of complete collapse.

-Since President Trump pulled out of the pact last year, Tehran has warned it would step up nuclear activities in a bid to raise the pressure on Europe, China and Russia to provide relief from crippling U.S. economic sanctions and to raise costs to Washington of continuing its so-called maximum pressure campaign.
+Since President Trump pulled out of the pact last year, Tehran has warned it would step up nuclear activities in a bid to raise the pressure on Europe, China and Russia to provide relief from crippling U.S. economic sanctions and to raise costs to Washington of continuing its maximum-pressure campaign.

-On Sunday, Iran said it would begin making technical changes at its nuclear facilities to start enriching uranium above the 3.67% allowed under the nuclear deal, and surpassing the limit by Monday morning -- a move that brings it a small step closer to having fissile material that could be used in an atomic weapon.
+On Sunday, Iran said it would begin making technical changes at its nuclear facilities to start enriching uranium above the 3.67% allowed under the nuclear deal, surpassing the limit by Monday morning.
+That move would bring Iran a small step closer to having fissile material that could be used in an atomic weapon.

 "Tomorrow early morning we will have passed over 3.67%," Behrouz Kamalvandi, spokesman for Iran's atomic agency, said in a press briefing in Tehran.